 "It's now clear that Spain isn't leaving the euro and the euro isn't falling apart, so with opportunities at a good price and a common language, it's the natural gateway for large Latin American groups to enter Europe," said Quemada, who has opened offices in Mexico, Colombia and Peru to tap investor interest.

 The trend is a reversal of the investment tide in the 1990s which saw Spanish businesses pour money into Latin America.

-Newly privatised Spanish firms scooped up Latin American banks, telephone companies and utilities, drawing sometimes-unfavourable comparisons to their armour-clad Conquistador ancestors 500 years earlier.
+Newly privatized Spanish firms scooped up Latin American banks, telephone companies and utilities, drawing sometimes-unfavorable comparisons to their armor-clad Conquistador ancestors 500 years earlier.

 With such fears now a distant memory, foreign money is flowing back in, particularly from the pockets of wealthy Latin Americans keen to take advantage of the recovery and use Spain as a stepping stone for further investment in Europe.